 In the 1940s and 1950s, companies who set up mines did not widely implement ventilation systems.
 Doctors attributed lung cancer in miners in the Czech Republic, South Australia, and Southwestern U.S. to radon inhalation.
 Despite the eventual realization of the hazards, radon-induced lung cancer in miners remained a significant hazard until the 1970s.

 Healthcare professionals now acknowledge that inhaling large quantities of radon causes lung cancer.
-According to the EPA, radon is the second most common cause of lung cancer, after smoking.
+According to the EPA, radon is the

 No test is currently available that can diagnose or identify prior exposure to radon.

 With the lack of available testing and noticeable symptoms, it is doubly important to minimize exposure to radon.

 A range of natural sources give off radon, including: